IBM/ibm-cp4s-client/README.md

          password='b4d8dce926e64df89c050680655076c1')
 ```

-Note that *CP4S* is the abbreviation of "Cloud Pak for Security".
-A method of the CP4S client (`ac`) hides the details of interacting with different CP4S components to complete a particular job, therefore users can focus on high-level objectives when invoking the methods.
-For instance, the method `search_df` will retrieve results of STIX queries (via UDI component of CP4S), and convert them into tables suitable for analyses (via ATK component of CP4S).
-The components are subject to change while CP4S is evolving, therefore their naming and functions are not discussed here.
+*CP4S* is the abbreviation of "Cloud Pak for Security".
+Therefore, a method of the IBM Cloud Pak for Security client hides the details of interacting with different IBM Cloud Pak for Security components to complete a particular job.
+You can focus on high-level objectives when using the methods.
+For instance, the method `search_df` retrieves results of STIX queries (by UDI component of IBM Cloud Pak for Security), and converts them into tables for analysis (by ATK component of IBM Cloud Pak for Security).
 ```
 mdf = ac.search_df(
     query="[ipv4-addr:value = '127.0.0.1']",